1. Getting data into Syndetic

 – If your pricing per row is very high, i.e. each row of data is extremely valuable, you may not want customers to see even a few rows of data

 The shop settings page is where you control the look and feel of your shop.
-Add your company logo, set the color scheme, and add your company name.
+Add your company logo, set the color scheme, and add an email address to receive notifications when leads come through your shop.

 The custom domain is where your shop lives.
 You can link to your data shop from your company’s website, share it with customers directly as part of your sales process, or use it yourself on sales calls by sharing your screen as you walk your customers through your data offerings.
 Write to email@example.com if you are having trouble wiring up your data shop to your company’s website.